Cadasta/django-tutelary/docs/source/usage/permissioning-models.rst

   ``pk`` can be used to refer to the model's primary key.)

 ``actions``

   A sequence of *action-label* or (*action-label*, *action-options*) pairs, where *action-label* is a string giving the name of an action (e.g. ``parcel.list``, ``board.solder``, ``page.create``) and *action-options* is a dictionary of action options.
-Possible options are: ``description``, ``get_allowed`` and ``permissions_object``.
+Possible options are: ``description``, ``get_allowed``, ``permissions_object`` and ``error_message``.
 The ``description`` option gives a human-readable free-text description of the action.
   The ``get_allowed`` option is a binary flag marking whether permissions should not be applied for HTTP GETs -- this may be useful for cases where it's desirable for unpermissioned users to be able to access the forms to perform particular actions, even if the actions then subsequently fail when form data is POSTed.
 (For example, you might want to allow any user to access the form for creation of new entities, and for permissioning only to be applied at the point where the user submits the form and the object is to be created.)
 The ``permissions_object`` option is either ``None`` (indicating the the action is "free-floating" and not associated with any particular object) or is a string giving the name of a foreign key field in the model being configured.
 The result of setting the ``permissions_object`` option is that permissions for the relevant action are *not* checked on the object of the class the ``actions`` list is attached to, but to the alternative object referred to by the appropriate foreign key field.
 This capability is intended for use with "collective" actions.
 For example, if all "``board``" entities belong to a "``project``" entity, a "``board.create``" action should really be referred to the ``project``, not to any individual board -- is the user allowed to create new boards for this project?
+The ``error_message`` option can be used to provide a custom error message to be passed in a ``PermissionDenied`` exception if access to a view fails because of permissioning on an action.

 Here's an example of a model definition set up for use with django-tutelary::